slegroux/slgFramework/README.md

 A set of examples illustrate the use of each class with simple applications for audio, midi, graphics, GUI, etc.

+Those classes are not optimized and mostly meant for teaching purposes.

 ######GRAPHICS
 * slg2D (2D graphics)